Murders of Jacqueline Ansell-Lamb and Barbara Mayo: Subsequent developments and theories

 In 2015, crime writers Chris Clark and Tim Tate published a book in which they claimed that Ansell-Lamb and Mayo's murders could be linked to Yorkshire Ripper Peter Sutcliffe.
 However, he had previously been ruled out by investigators in 1997 through DNA.
 Clark and Tate also claimed in the book that Sutcliffe could also be responsible for the murders of Eve Stratford and Lynne Weedon, but the DNA sample in Mayo's murder case has not been linked by police to the cases of Weedon or Stratford, showing the murders were committed by different people.
 Upon Sutcliffe's death in 2020, Clark submitted a Freedom of Information request to the Home Office, asking if Sutcliffe's DNA was on the national DNA database.
 The Home Office confirmed that it was, indicating that Sutcliffe can be ruled out of unsolved murder cases in which there is existing DNA evidence such as in the Mayo case.
 Notably, neither the Mayo or Ansell-Lamb case featured in the subsequent 2022 ITV documentary version of Clark's book.

 In 2019, Don Hale, the journalist behind a campaign to free a man he believed to be wrongly imprisoned for the 1973 murder of Wendy Sewell, claimed in a book that Sewell's murder could be linked to Mayo's.
 He claimed that Mayo and Sewell looked similar and said their murders had been committed nearby.
 However, other writers have said there is very little evidence to suggest the murders are linked.
 The man whose release Hale successfully campaigned for in the Sewell case, Stephen Downing, remains the police's only suspect in the murder of Wendy Sewell.
 In 2003 Derbyshire Police stated after a reinvestigation of the murder that had the rules on double jeopardy been different, they would have re-charged Downing.

-Both Hale and Clark continue to regularly make claims in the media that either Sutcliffe or the killer of Wendy Sewell was responsible for Ansell-Lamb and Mayo's deaths, or that they are one and the same.
+Both Hale and Clark continue to regularly make claims in the media that either Sutcliffe or the killer of Wendy Sewell was responsible for Ansell-Lamb and Mayo's deaths, or that they are the same.

 Investigators continue to regularly appeal for information on the murders of Ansell-Lamb and Mayo.
 The building where Ansell-Lamb was last seen is now Lymm Truckstop.